 Past due amounts will prevent a student, staff or faculty from registering for the next semester, continuing in the My Payment Plan for subsequent semesters or from receiving diplomas or transcripts.
 Failure to pay may result in the student being reported to a credit service.

-Each student, staff or faculty must pay the balance of the account in full if the monthly payments become past due.
-They agrees to pay costs actually incurred by the University in collecting the account, including fees paid to collection agencies, reasonable attorney’s fees, and court costs.
-They further agrees that the venue for any action to collect the account will be in the Circuit Court of Greene County, Missouri.
+Students, staff or faculty must pay the balance of the account in full if the monthly payments become past due.
+They agree to pay costs actually incurred by the university in collecting the account, including fees paid to collection agencies, reasonable attorney’s fees and court costs.
+They further agree that the venue for any action to collect the account will be in the Circuit Court of Greene County, Missouri.
 If the student, staff or faculty files for bankruptcy, they may still be required to pay back the balance due on the account.

 Change in terms